Northern Wisconsin Waterfalls

 To view the upper falls take the trail to the left.
 There is a sign indicating it is the trail to the upper falls.
 The trail ends at an observation deck from which you can view the upper part of the waterfall.
 This is a complicated waterfall consisting of several drops each going in different directions.
 Below the part visible from the observation deck, the water tumbles down another 20 feet in two different places.
 In high water it probably becomes one big sheet of water.

 You can get even closer if you wish.
 The trail leads to the river and you can walk upstream towards the falls.
-Unfortunately you will have to wade across the river at some point.
+Unfortunately, you will have to wade across the river at some point.
 The walls on the side of the river you will be on become sheer and there is no river bank.
-In the spring crossing the river may not be possible.
+In the spring, crossing the river may not be possible.
 If you do cross the river you can get right up to the base of the falls.
-There are some also precarious spots from which you can get dangerous view of the falls.
+There are also some precarious spots from which you can get a dangerous view of the falls.

 A very scenic waterfall along an especially scenic part of the Black River.
 An added plus is the close proximity of the equally impressive Gorge Falls.
 These are two of the most impressive falls on the Black River and are also the two easiest to access.